6.9.17 Curtain walling

 Opening doors and lights should:

-Air and water testing of the ‘prototype’ curtain walling system should be carried out in accordance with, and pass, the CWCT Standard (test sequence A or B), when tested at a test pressure of 600 pascals.
+Air and water testing of the ‘prototype’ curtain walling system should be carried out in accordance with, and pass, the CWCT Standard test sequence (A or B) up to a maximum test pressure of 600 pascals.
 Panels tested should be of a similar size and configuration to those to be used on the building.

-Where the maximum calculated design wind pressure is above 2400 pascals, the test pressure should be increased to 0.25 x the design wind pressure.
+Where the maximum calculated design wind pressure is above 2.4 kPa, the test pressure should be increased to 0.25 x the design wind pressure.

 At a test pressure of 600 pascals, an air infiltration rate no higher than 1.5m3/hr/m2 for fixed glazed panels is permissible, provided there is no evidence of concentrated leakage.